lixiaoqing1/liverepl/README.md

 ```shell
 npm install -g liverepl
 ```
-And nodemon will be installed globally to your system path.
+And liverepl will be installed globally to your system path.

 # Usage
 ```shell